- State and Regional

 Technical Operations Section

-The Technical Operations Section administers its programs through the following units.
+The Section administers other activities of its programs through the following units.
 Click on a link for contact information.

-- The Small Water System Support Unit, which provides technical assistance to small water systems to ensure their compliance with drinking water regulations, and administers the local primacy delegation program for such systems.
+- The Small Water System Support Unit (Webpage is currently under revision), which provides technical assistance to small water systems to ensure their compliance with drinking water regulations, and administers the local primacy delegation program for such systems.

 - The Residential Water Treatment Device Registration Unit is responsible for ensuring that residential water treatment devices sold for purifying water meet appropriate standards.